spielchecker/entity-logger/README.md

 # Readme
-This plugin is used to interact each interaction with in-game entities.
+This plugin is used to monitor and log each interaction with in-game entities.
 Its intended usage is for the "Everything in order" challenge.